My name is Dane Findley and I’m a healthy-lifestyle advocate.

 - The most inspiring movie I’ve ever seen is a 1940s melodrama called Now, Voyager.
 It reveals a wounded person’s journey into empowerment.

 - Even as a kid I was enthralled with the idea of open-air living and dreamt about living year-round in a fair weather climate.

 Though in my professional life I am initiating, I was born essentially with the brain circuitry of a yin-energy male.

-How that manifests is, that when I encounter someone likable and loaded with potential (which happens often), I feel a peculiar urge to cook that person a healthy meal and draw them a hot bath.
+How that manifests is, that when I encounter someone likable and loaded with potential (which happens often), I feel a peculiar urge to take that person on an outdoor run, or cook them a healthy meal, or draw them a hot bath.

 I mean that literally and metaphorically: my instinct is to organize a person’s home and daily lifestyle so that they experience a return of abundant physical energy and increased enjoyment and motivation.